-Mélanie Bruneau is a partner in the firm’s Brussels office.
+Mélanie Bruneau is a partner in the firm's Brussels office.
 She advises on a broad range of areas in European Law.
-Her practice focuses on advising clients a variety of industrial sectors, including transport, and aviation, pharmaceuticals, medical devices and cosmetics, manufacturing, chemicals and IT on the legal aspects of their business activities, with a particular emphasis on regulatory compliance.
+Her practice focuses on advising clients a variety of industrial sectors, including transport, and aviation, energy, hydrogen, pharmaceuticals, medical devices and cosmetics, manufacturing, chemicals and IT on the legal aspects of their business activities, with a particular emphasis on regulatory compliance.

 Mélanie advises large multinationals on all aspects of EU competition law.
 She has significant experience in cartel investigations and sector inquiry investigations.
 Mélanie was also involved in the first cartel settlement and in the first hybrid cartel settlement before the European Commission.
 Mélanie regularly advises clients on global compliance programs regarding antitrust.
 She performs internal audits and compliance trainings.
 She frequently advises on the rules and procedures governing State aid and EU public procurement directives.
 In terms of compliance, Mélanie also advises on anti-corruption (including the OECD Convention, UK Bribery act and US FCPA) and on the anti-money laundering legislation.

 Mélanie has significant experience in advising on vertical agreements including exclusive distribution and supply as well as selective distribution and franchising.
 She also has lots of experience in advising on horizontal issues including joint ventures, collaboration, cooperation, R&D as well as consortium agreements.
 She frequently advises on resale price maintenance (RPM) and price discrimination issues on behalf of some of the largest companies in the world.
 Mélanie frequently advises on restrictions of active and passive sales, non compete provisions but also on termination of distribution agreements.
 She also advises on parallel import restrictions and more generally on free movement of goods.
 Mélanie regularly advises on commercial agency agreements (including on compensation and termination issues).